felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 [^none]: None of these are the actual questions I've been asked, or I've given.
   However, the themes of them should be enough for you to gauge the sort of challenges.

+[^best-advice]: One of the best pieces of advice I ever received was not to focus on eliminating my weaknesses, but to lean into my strengths.